dougeby/IntuneDocs/intune/scope-tags.md

 - You can only assign a scope tag that you have in your role assignments.
 - You can only target groups that are listed in the Scope (Groups) of your role assignment.
 - If you have a scope tag assigned to your role, you can't delete all scope tags on an Intune object.
 At least one scope tag is required.
-- If a user has multiple role assignments, permissions in those role assignments extend to different objects as follows:
-    - Assign permissions only apply to the objects (like policies or apps) in that role’s assignment Scope (Groups).
-Assign permissions don’t apply to objects in other role assignments unless the other assignment specifically grants them.
-    - Other permissions (such as Create and Read), apply to all objects of the same type (like all policies or all apps) in any of the user’s assignments.
-    - Permissions for objects of different types (like policies or apps), don’t apply to each other.
-A Read permission for a policy, for example, doesn’t provide a Read permission to apps in the user’s assignments.

 ## Next steps